Lowell-DCT/proposal-template/README.md

 Developed in early 2016 by Henry Roe based on similar templates in use at KPNO/NOAO/CTIO.

+2016-07-07:  Updated to shorten proposals and lessen workload on proposers & reviewers.
+Changes include:
+- delete abstract
+- increase to 5 the number of allowed co-authors before triggering an overflow cover page
+- limit science justification to one page (+ references)
+- rename old "Technical Justification" section to "Observing Request Details" and clarify instructions
+- delete previous use section

 Questions or comments:  email Henry Roe (hroe@lowell.edu or hroe@hroe.me).